Fitness Trackers & Apps

 What is the Get Moving Challenge?

-Get Moving Challenge is a fun, team-based exercise focusing on pedometer steps, time spent exercising and weight loss.
+The Get Moving Challenge is a fun, team-based exercise focusing on pedometer steps, time spent exercising, weight loss, and sustainability.

 What do I get when I register?